 A life at EY - empowering Euan to succeed

 As an EY “Lifer” since 2004, Euan’s career has spanned multiple roles across HR and Resourcing in both Birmingham and London.
-Now, Head of Resourcing for Tax & People Advisory Services, he reflects on his time and the firm and what makes EY a great place to be.
+Now, Head of Resourcing Centre of Excellence, he reflects on his time and the firm and what makes EY a great place to be.

 “I studied Business Management and the majority of classes I enjoyed revolved around HR and organisational behaviour.
 I was keen to join an HR function and EY’s reputation for its strong people-focused culture was obviously appealing – to this day it’s one of the main reasons I’m still here.